cmu-lib/dhlg/_projects/Juola.md

 [Binongo, Jose Nilo G.  Who Wrote the 15th Book of Oz?
 An Application of Multivariate Analysis to Authorship Attribution, 16 CHANCE 9 (2003).](http://dh.obdurodon.org/Binongo-Chance.pdf)

 Coulthard, Malcolm.
-Powerful Evidence for the Defence: An Exercise in Forensic Discourse Analysis, in LANGUAGE AND THE LAW 414 (John Gibbons ed., 1994).
+Powerful Evidence for the Defense: An Exercise in Forensic Discourse Analysis, in LANGUAGE AND THE LAW 414 (John Gibbons ed., 1994).